Tanzania National Stakeholders Consultative Meeting on Non-Tariff Measures

 Non-tariff measures (NTMs) are defined as policy measures that can have an economic effect on international trade in goods, such as changing quantities traded, prices or both.
 They can be mandatory requirements or regulations set at the national level by the importing or exporting government, which have an impact on the ease of trade in a specific country.
 Many regulatory policies can be NTMs, for example certification or testing requirements, import or export licenses, rules of origin and many others.

-As part of the Tanzania National Window of the MARKUP Programme, the International Trade Centre (ITC) has conducted a business survey on the NTMs encountered in the country.
-The objective of the MARKUP Programme, an initiative of the East African Community (EAC) and European Union (EU) is to boost exports of the Partner States to the EAC and to the EU.
+As part of MARKUP, the International Trade Centre (ITC) has conducted a business survey on the NTMs encountered in the country.
 Over the course of 2019 and 2020, the ITC team interviewed almost 650 Tanzanian SMEs from the MARKUP’s focus sectors, namely tea, spices, coffee, avocado and horticulture.
 The objective of the survey was to gather evidence about the bottlenecks and burdens created by NTMs on the export capacity of Tanzanian businesses and to identify a strategy to overcome them.
-To this aim, several stakeholder consultations accompanied the survey process.

-From 10-11 March 2021, the ITC under MARKUP and in collaboration with Tanzania’s Ministry of Industry and Trade, will host a hybrid event to present the results of the NTM survey and gather the perspectives of the private sector perspective, engage with the public sector and initiate discussions with the private and public sector to draft policy recommendation and the way forward.
-Moreover, on March 11, participants will be invited to join some training sessions by ITC experts on
+From 10-11 March 2021, the results of the survey were presented to public and private sector stakeholders in a forum organised in collaboration with Tanzania’s Ministry of Industry and Trade.
+The forum further aimed to gather the perspectives of the private sector, engage with the public sector and initiate discussions to draft policy recommendation and the way forward.

 (Read more about NTMs here).